AEW Collision: Roster

 The wrestlers featured on All Elite Wrestling take part in scripted feuds and storylines.
 Wrestlers are portrayed as heroes, villains, or less distinguishable characters in scripted events that build tension and culminate in a wrestling match.

-The primary commentators for AEW Collision are Tony Schiavone, and Nigel McGuinness.
-Additional commentary has been provided by Kevin Kelly, Jim Ross, Ian Riccaboni and others since its creation.
+The primary commentators for AEW Collision are Tony Schiavone, Nigel McGuinness and Paul Wight.
+Additional commentary has been provided by Kevin Kelly, Jim Ross, Ian Riccaboni, Excalibur and others since its creation.

 Since July 2024, Arkady Aura is Collision's lead ring announcer.